yelabucsf/P2RY8_DMS/README.md

 - Jupyter notebook and R script for regression score generation and correlation calculations

 File names begin with number indicating order of use

+Sequencing files used in this analysis have been deposited in SRA under BioProject PRJNA1179413 and are publicly available as of the date of manuscript publication.